Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure

 Should I EQ Before I Compress?
 Or Vice Versa?

-Yes.
-And No. Actually there isn’t a right or wrong way to approach this and it’s really down to personal preference and your own workflow.
-But you will still get different results depending on where you place EQ and compression in your signal chain.
+There isn’t a right or wrong way to approach this and it’s really down to personal preference and your desired results.
+Both will achieve different results depending on where you place EQ and compression in your signal chain.

 It is crucial that you are aware of these differences before you decide which one is right for you.